Drew3KW/mischief-made-analytics/README.md

 - Direct Shopify API ingestion should be developed in parallel with the current CSV ingestion path until API-derived outputs are reconciled
 - Bulk Operation JSONL output is useful for larger Shopify exports, but needs normalization before warehouse loading
 - API landing tables should remain isolated until reconciliation proves they can safely support canonical raw rebuild changes
+- API product variants with nonblank SKUs currently reconcile cleanly against the CSV-derived product warehouse
+- Missing API SKUs are concentrated in non-core products and should remain visible in reconciliation outputs

 ## Major project milestones so far